FeralAI/GP2040/docs/README.md

 Any button references in this documentation will use the `XInput` labels for clarity.

-> NOTE: LED modes are only available for custom builds and the OSFRD configuration right now.
+> NOTE: LED modes are available on the Pico Fighting Board, Crush Counter/OSFRD and custom builds only.

 ### Home Button